cs124/pa1-regular-expressions/README.md

 0. Open a terminal (terminal for macOS and Linux, Ubuntu for Windows for Windows).

-1. Clone the git repository for PA1 in a location of your choice:
+1. Clone the git repository for PA1 (this repository) into a folder of your choice by typing this in your terminal:

         git clone https://github.com/cs124/pa1-spamlord.git

-2. Enter the project root directory and activate your cs124 conda environment (you should have  already created this as part of pa0.
-If not, please go back and follow the instructions there):
+2. Enter the project root directory and activate your cs124 conda environment by
+   doing:

         cd pa1-spamlord
         conda activate cs124

     You should now see `(cs124)` in front of your shell prompt.
    You'll need to do this every time you open a new terminal and re-start your notebook server.
+You should have already created this conda enviornment as part of PA0.
+If not, and you encounter an error, please go back and follow the instructions there.

 3. Start up your jupyter notebook server

         jupyter notebook

-10. A window should open automatically in your default browser.
+4. A window should open automatically in your default browser.
 If it didn't, the terminal output should contain a URL you can use to open the notebook in a browser of your choice.

-11. From the Jupyter notebook file explorer window that opens, click on the pa1.ipynb file to open it.
+5. From the Jupyter notebook file explorer window that opens, click on the pa1.ipynb file to open and edit it.

 ### Google Colaboratory